 Now this is often the big one for us girls & especially for me having been the ‘Queen of Shoes’ in my previous life.

-For our trip to Asia, I resolved myself to taking only two pairs!
+For our trip to Asia, I resolved to take only two pairs!

 In Central America, I had taken a lightweight pair of trainers, but these were hardly used for trekking, used at the gym on a couple of occasions & then finally worn in the torrential rain, they became a stinky bulk in my backpack for the remainder of the journey (despite sending them to laundry twice).